 The price is currently not advertised.

-At the Frontiers in Medicinal Chemistry 2024 Conference in Munich, the Novartis team Christopher Adams, Rajeshri Karki, Nello Mainolfi and Stefanie Flohr were awarded the Friedrich Stolz Prize 2024 in recognition of their outstanding research contributions that led to the development of LNP023 (iptacopan), and the Merck team Dr. Oliver Schadt, Dr. Dieter Dorsch and Dr. Frank Stieber were awarded the Friedrich-Stolz Award 2024 in recognition of their work on the discovery of the MET inhibitor tepotinib.
+At the Frontiers in Medicinal Chemistry 2024 Conference in Munich, the Novartis team Christopher Adams, Rajeshri Karki, Nello Mainolfi and Stefanie Flohr were awarded the 2024 Friedrich Stolz Prize in recognition of their outstanding research contributions leading to the development of LNP023 (Iptacopan), and the Merck team Dr. Oliver Schadt, Dr. Dieter Dorsch and Dr. Frank Stieber were awarded the 2024 Friedrich-Stolz Award in recognition of their work on the discovery of the MET inhibitor Tepotinib.

 Novartis team: "This highly active, orally bioavailable inhibitor of serine protease factor B (fB) was discovered using modern screening methods and a subsequent rigorous investigation of the structure-activity relationship.
-In clinical studies, it has shown excellent efficacy in various indications such as paroxysmal nocturnal hemoglobinuria, a life-threatening genetic disorder of the blood count.
-Other kidney diseases such as IgA nephropathy (IgAN) and C3 glomerulopathy (C3G) are being investigated.
-The team has thus carried out outstanding pioneering work for a new target class and thus made its biological potential accessible to important patient groups in various indications."
+In clinical studies, it demonstrates excellent efficacy in various indications, such as paroxysmal nocturnal hemoglobinuria, a life-threatening genetic disorder of the blood count.
+Other kidney diseases, such as IgA nephropathy (IgAN) and C3 glomerulopathy (C3G), are being investigated.
+The team has thus conducted outstanding pioneering work for a new target class, making its biological potential accessible to important patient groups in various indications."

-Merck team: "The excellent medicinal chemistry work led to the approval of Tepmetko®, the world's first inhibitor for the treatment of advanced or metastatic non-small cell lung cancer (NSCLC) with METex14 skipping alteration.
+Merck team: "The excellent medicinal chemistry work led to the approval of Tepmetko®, the world's first inhibitor for the treatment of advanced or metastatic non-small cell lung cancer (NSCLC) with a METex14 skipping alteration.
 The structural starting points in this research project were identified in a high-throughput screening.
-In the course of the structure-assisted drug optimization, the medicinal chemistry team led by Dr. Dieter Dorsch, Dr. Oliver Schadt and Dr. Frank Stieber successfully optimized the complex profile of the lead structures multiparametrically, so that tepotinib was identified as an innovative clinical trial substance in 2009.
-In 2019, Tepmetko® achieved market approval.
-The team's performance, resilience and innovative strength impressively demonstrate the key role that medicinal chemistry plays in researching new therapeutic options in oncology."
+During the structure-assisted drug optimization, the medicinal chemistry team led by Dr. Dieter Dorsch, Dr. Oliver Schadt, and Dr. Frank Stieber successfully optimized the complex profile of the lead structures using multiparametric methods, leading to the identification of tepotinib as an innovative investigational drug in 2009.
+Tepmetko® achieved market approval in 2019.
+The team's performance, resilience, and innovative strength impressively demonstrate the key role medicinal chemistry plays in the discovery of new therapeutic options in oncology."

 Prize Committee 2024: Dr. Gerhard Heßler (GDCh), Dr. Tatjana Ross (GDCh), Prof. Dr. Stefan Laufer (DPhG), Prof. Dr. Bernhard Wünsch (DPhG), Dr. Franz von Nussbaum (external; Chair) and Prof. Dr. Christa Müller (external)